Attack therapy

-Attack therapy was one of several pseudo-therapeutic methods described in the book Crazy Therapies.
-It involves highly confrontational interaction between the patient and a therapist, or between the patient and fellow patients during group therapy, in which the patient may be verbally abused, denounced, or humiliated by the therapist or other members of the group.
+Attack therapy is one of several pseudo-therapeutic methods described in the book Crazy Therapies.
+It involves highly confrontational interaction between the patient and a therapist or between the patient and fellow patients during group therapy, in which the patient may be verbally abused, denounced, or humiliated by the therapist or other members of the group.

-The method has been used by groups such as Synanon, Odyssey House, Straight, Inc., the John Dewey Academy, Élan School, The Phoenix Center, DeSisto School, Gateway Academy, Amity Circle Tree Ranch, CEDU School, Cascade School, Monarch School, and similar methods have been employed in Large Group Awareness Training.
+The method has been used by groups such as Synanon, Odyssey House, House of Hope, Excel Academy (Conroe, Texas), Straight, Inc., the John Dewey Academy, Allynwood Academy (The Family Foundation School), Élan School, Phoenix House, DeSisto School, Amity Circle Tree Ranch, CEDU School, Hidden Lake Academy, Cascade School, Monarch School, and similar methods have been employed in Large Group Awareness Training.

 A 1990 report by the Institute of Medicine on methods for treating alcohol problems suggested that the self-image of individuals should be assessed before they were assigned to undergo attack therapy; there was evidence that persons with a positive self-image may profit from the therapy, while people with a negative self-image would not profit, or might indeed be harmed.